mspencedm/Software-Dev-DnD/Adventures/Christmas/Overview.md

 ---

 ### **Narrator Introduction**
 *"Ah, greetings, my festive friends!
-It is I, CloudCutter the Gleaming, spinner of tales and hoarder of… holiday cheer!
+It is I, CloudCutter, spinner of tales and hoarder of… holiday cheer!
 Gather 'round as I recount a wintry tale of heroism, humor, and, yes, presents!
 Prepare yourselves for... **The Frostfell Special!**"*

 ---